-Course Value: 30 %

-Due Date: Tuesday, July 25
+Course Value: 30 % Due Date: Friday, July 18

-A multimodal response to: How has your conceptualization of Early Childhood Education and/or Inclusive Education changed, been modified, or reinforced?

-The purpose of the assignment, and the intention behind the above question, is to prompt your thoughtful reflection on the pedagogical content knowledge in Early Childhood Education and/or Inclusive Education.
+"How has your conceptualization of Early Childhood Education and/or Inclusive Education changed, been modified, or reinforced?"
+The purpose of the assignment, and the intention behind the above question, is to prompt your thoughtful reflection the pedagogical content knowledge in Early childhood Education and/or Inclusive Education.

 Your response may take a number of forms.
-It could be a conventional academic essay, an imagined Socratic dialogue between a teacher and student, an illustrated story, an animation, a blob, or a short video or podcast.
-However, all responses must be persuasive-that is, you must fashion a personal stand on the question, and then set out to support your interpretation using relevant and varied evidence.
+It could be completed as a conventional academic essay, an imagined Socratic dialogue between a teacher and student, an illustrated story, an animation, or a podcast.
+However, all responses must be persuasive, that is, you must fashion a personal stand on the question, and then set out to support your interpretation using relevant and varied evidence.
+Length: max: 1200 words or 7 minutes

 This final assignment allows you, as curriculum authors and thinkers, to analyze the degree of synthesis and appropriateness you feel is offered between your inquiry question submitted for Learning Task 1 and the specificity of the unit and assessment plan developed in Learning Task 2.
-The ability to analyze your work is also critical to your professional development as a teacher.
+The ability to reflect upon and analyze your work is also critical to your professional development as a teacher.